 I came away from this book feeling angry and inspired, but mostly inspired.
 Portas touched on many of the issues that we’ve been grappling with at Persistiny, like the importance of caregiving in the lives of many women and the necessity of changing culture to create a more equitable workforce.

-Give it a read if you’re ready to be angry/inspired yourself.
+Give Work Like a Woman a read if you’re ready to be angry/inspired yourself.